javandcpp/MediaPlus/README.md

 * This version is only for android mobile audio and video capture and streaming.
 * Has not yet added a video filter, behind the use of opencv filter, look forward to!
 * At present the camera preview also needs opengl to draw, to be perfect.
+* Without RTMP server, you need to set up local RTMP service.
+* The following is a JNI API call.

 ```